Our staff and students are working with local communities on a variety of interesting projects.

 Evocative sound recordings and striking black-and-white images are among the highlights of a newly-refurbished centre showcasing Scotland’s traditional culture.

-Since 2016 The Digital Ambassador project has been helping to improve digital literacy amongst people in the community.
+From 2016 until 2021, the Digital Ambassador project helped to improve digital literacy amongst people in the community.

 Harmony Choir performs at Christmas